basemkhirat/elasticsearch/readme.md

                     ->take(1000)
                     ->get();

   Response will contain a hashed code `scroll_id` will be used to get the next result by running

     $documents = ES::search("my_index")
                         ->scroll("2m")
                         ->scrollID("DnF1ZXJ5VGhlbkZldGNoBQAAAAAAAAFMFlJQOEtTdnJIUklhcU1FX2VqS0EwZncAAAAAAAABSxZSUDhLU3ZySFJJYXFNRV9laktBMGZ3AAAAAAAAAU4WUlA4S1N2ckhSSWFxTUVfZWpLQTBmdwAAAAAAAAFPFlJQOEtTdnJIUklhcU1FX2VqS0EwZncAAAAAAAABTRZSUDhLU3ZySFJJYXFNRV9laktBMGZ3")
                         ->get();

    And so on ...

-    NOTE: you don't need to write the query parameters in every scroll.
+   Note that you don't need to write the query parameters in every scroll.
     All you need the `scroll_id` and query scroll time.

-    To clear scroll id
+   To clear `scroll_id`

     ES::scrollID("DnF1ZXJ5VGhlbkZldGNoBQAAAAAAAAFMFlJQOEtTdnJIUklhcU1FX2VqS0EwZncAAAAAAAABSxZSUDhLU3ZySFJJYXFNRV9laktBMGZ3AAAAAAAAAU4WUlA4S1N2ckhSSWFxTUVfZWpLQTBmdwAAAAAAAAFPFlJQOEtTdnJIUklhcU1FX2VqS0EwZncAAAAAAAABTRZSUDhLU3ZySFJJYXFNRV9laktBMGZ3")
         ->clear();